SS Vaitarna: Career and disappearance

-She traded between Mandvi, Cutch State and Bombay ferrying passengers and goods.
+She traded between Mandvi, Kutch State and Bombay ferrying passengers and goods.
 She took 30 hours to travel from Mandvi to Bombay at a fare of ₹8.
 The ships of the region were not designed to mitigate storms as they generally travelled along the coast from port to port during calm seasons and were laid up in harbor during stormy monsoon sea.

 SS Vaitarna was anchored on Mandvi port on 8 November 1888, Thursday (Vikram Samvat 1945 Kartik Sud Pancham), at noon and she left for Dwarka after taking 520 passengers on board.
 She reached Dwarka and had some more passengers on board, reaching 703 in number.
 She left for Porbandar.
 Though according to lores, Porbandar port administrator Lelie told the Captain not to venture into the sea, but later research did not support the claim.
 Due to bad weather she did not stop at Porbandar and directly headed for Bombay.
 In the evening, she was seen off the coast of Mangrol, and later at night some people claimed that she was seen wrecking near Madhavpur (Ghed) amid severe storm (1888 Arabian Sea cyclone).
 The next day she was declared missing.